hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster_node_pool.html.markdown

 A `upgrade_settings` block exports the following:

+* `drain_timeout_in_minutes` - The amount of time in minutes to wait on eviction of pods and graceful termination per node.
+This eviction wait time honors waiting on pod disruption budgets.
+If this time is exceeded, the upgrade fails.

 * `max_surge` - The maximum number or percentage of nodes which will be added to the Node Pool size during an upgrade.

 ## Timeouts